 It could be argued that Emily and Sarah are overly reliant on their therapists.
 But where is the line?
 Therapy is undoubtedly brilliant; it can be life-changing and soul-saving.
 But is it possible to have too much?

-Millennials have long been dubbed 'the therapy generation', with research suggesting that 35% have received treatment or therapy from a mental health professional.
-Gen Z are even more invested, at 37%, compared to Gen X and Boomers, at 26% and 22% respectively.
+The Australian Institute of Health and Welfare reports that 462,000 people received state/territory community mental health care in 2019–2020.
 Even if we don’t go to therapy ourselves, we love to therapise the hell out of absolutely anything, from diagnosing a friend’s new lover as a 'narcissistic gaslighter' to prescribing life advice based around an Instagram quote we saw one time.
 Therapy is everywhere and that can be dangerous.

 Dr Alan Redman, a psychologist with over 20 years’ experience, explains that overreliance on therapy can come "when a therapist provides something that’s missing from the client’s life in terms of support".
 This could be simply a willing pair of ears, although Dr Redman stresses that the whole point of therapy is to work towards goals, not just pay someone to listen.